tylerharter/cs301-projects/fall18/p3/README.md

 2. Code to run on every iteration of the loop.
 3. An increment/decrement statement.

-A small framework to help you design a while loop has been givin in main.py for this function.
-This is given to demonstrate which element goes where in the loop.
+A small framework to help you design a while loop has been given in main.py for this function.
+This should help you to determine which element goes where in the loop.

-* For this function you will be given the name of a hurricane as a parameter and it is your goal to return `True` if the hurricane is in the database, and `False` if it is not.
+* For this function, you will be given the `name` of a hurricane as a parameter and it is your goal to return `True` if the hurricane is in the database, and `False` if it is not.